 - Introduction of foreign species — does not generally apply to humans

-For humans, in the last 100 years, we’ve improved medical science dramatically, which has helped to increase birth rate, lower overall mortality rate and improve life expectancy.
+In the last 100 years, we’ve improved medical science dramatically.
+Science has the increased birth rate, lowered the overall mortality rate and improved life expectancy.
 However, how has this affected the planet thus far, and how will it continue to affect it into the future?

 We may live on a water planet, but 97.5% of that water is ocean and other undrinkable salt-filled sources.
-Only 2.5% of the water on this planet is fresh, and of that, 1% is either too polluted to be consumed or entirely unreachable.
+Only 2.5% of water is fresh water.
+Of that fraction, 1% is either polluted for consumption or entirely unreachable.
 Much of it remains frozen in the form of polar ice caps.
-All told, less than 1% of the planet’s fresh water resources are available for consumption.
+All told, less than 1% of the planet’s freshwater resources are available for consumption.

 Research has shown that, as a species, we’re consuming fresh water faster than the planet can replenish it.

 2. Lower Life Expectancy

 Thanks to medical intervention, people can live to be up to 100 years old — as long as they live in developed countries where they have access to that medical care.
 One study, done by researchers at Harvard, found that the majority of population increases over the next 40 years or so will be in less developed countries.

 Dramatic population increases in these less developed areas will lead to a higher mortality rate and a lower life expectancy because of problems with infrastructure, food, water and housing.

 Greater numbers of human beings populating the planet means that there are fewer resources available — food, water and habitat, specifically — for other species to thrive.
 Global warming is already threatening to cause mass flora and fauna extinctions between now and 2050.
 Scientists predict that in that time, more than half of the plant and animal species on the planet will face possible extinction.